 - UCA does not collect presentations.
 Please bring it with you to the conference on a flash drive.

 - Unless otherwise notified, each presentation is 20 minutes long.

 - A template is provided on the website for your convenience.
 It is not mandatory to use it.

 Audio/Videotaping, Digital Recording and Photography

 - Because all presentations and associated materials are the speaker’s intellectual property, please obtain the speaker’s permission before recording their session or activity in any medium.
-Recording for commercial purposes is allowed only with prior permission from both UCA of SME and the speaker.
+Recording for commercial purposes is allowed only with prior permission from both UCA and the speaker.